Luminosity and cooling of highly magnetized white dwarfs: suppression of luminosity by strong magnetic fields: Discussion

-In \S4.2, we have computed the change of $L$ of a magnetised white dwarf for it to have the same $T_*$ as a non-magnetised white dwarf.
-Then in \S5.3, we have found the cooling rates for the corresponding cases and used the values of $L$ as obtained in \S4.2 to obtain $T_{s}$.
+In section \ref{sec3.2}, we have computed the change of $L$ for a magnetized white dwarf of the same $T_*$ as a non-magnetized white dwarf.
+Then, in section \ref{sec4.3}, we have found the cooling rates for the corresponding cases and used $L$ and $T_{\rm{s}}$ as in section \ref{sec3.2} to obtain their evolution.
 Here we discuss our results.